-Pumpkin Seed And Apricot pumpkin Sweet Bread– This is a very moist and delicious recipe of pumpkin bread.
+Pumpkin Seed And Apricot Pumpkin Sweet Bread is a very moist and delicious recipe for pumpkin bread.
 The surprise in this bread is the addition of dried apricots and the candied pumpkin seeds sprinkled over the bread.

 I love pumpkin bread in the fall.
-It makes a beautiful snack during the day with a cup of coffee or tea, especially when you live in Minnesota, like I do.
+It makes a beautiful snack during the day with a cup of coffee or tea, especially when you live in Minnesota, as I do.

 It is only the beginning of November, people, and we already have snow on the ground.
 The temperatures are dropping tonight to 7-8F(which is about -14C).

 This recipe is easy to make.
-I usually shop at Trader Joe’s for a lot of stuff and this time I used these Trader Joe’s Pumpkin Spiced Pumpkin Seeds, but if you do not have access to Trader Joe’s, regular toasted pumpkin seeds are perfectly fine to use.
+I usually shop at Trader Joe’s for a lot of stuff, and this time, I used these Trader Joe’s Pumpkin Spiced Pumpkin Seeds, but if you do not have access to Trader Joe’s, regular toasted pumpkin seeds are wonderful to use.

-If you have a Mexican store around, you can find bags of pumpkin seeds there, they are called Pepitas, and in the Mexican cuisine, these seeds are used in a lot of dishes.
+If you have a Mexican store around, you can find bags of pumpkin seeds there called Pepitas, and in Mexican cuisine, these seeds are used in many dishes.

-If you need to make more breads, just double the recipe.
+If you need to make more bread, just double the recipe.
 The pumpkin bread loaves can be frozen and defrosted at room temperature later.

 - 1 1/2 cups all purpose flour